 Mining disturbance in Alberta's oil sands region has significant land impacts.
-Industry is legally obligated to reclaim all disturbed land to a productive state; however, mines are often in operation for decades and reclamation activities on these sites can subsequently take decades to complete.
+Industry is legally obligated to reclaim all disturbed land to a productive state, and return it to the Government of Alberta.
+Mines are often in operation for decades and reclamation activities on these sites can subsequently take decades to complete.

 As the oil sands industry has matured, reclamation efforts are accelerating.
-About 71 square kilometres are under active reclamation, and significant investment by industry and government continues into better reclamation technology and techniques.
+As of December 31, 2012, about 77 square kilometres are under active reclamation, and significant investment by industry and government enables continual improvement in reclamation technology and techniques.

 80 per cent of the oil sands are accessible by in situ methods only (bitumen is separated from the sand underground and pumped to the surface).